Henaccount/Plant3dSimpleClipBox/README.md

 prerequisites: In the project, ALWAYS use overlay when attaching xrefs!
 Detach all xrefs.
 action: box prepared loadRequiredXrefs = find required xrefs and load them.
 Known issues: Possibly proxy objects from other programs (zombie objects) will disturb the program, has to be tested.
 Just “Plant 3d Drawings” are searched, not the “Related Files”
+Update: there is some sort of caching now to speed up the command, so there will be a .bounds file per DWG, you will also be asked for a path, but you can just click enter on a Plant project

 <h2>License</h2>
 This sample is licensed under the terms of the <a href="http://opensource.org/licenses/MIT">MIT License</a>.
 Please see the <a href="https://github.com/Henaccount/Plant3dSimpleClipBox/blob/master/LICENSE">LICENSE</a> file for full details.